Generative Engine Optimization (GEO) - How to optimize for AI search in 2026

 SEO Isn’t Dead.
 It’s Just No Longer Enough.

 GEO is the next chapter in the SEO playbook... not a rewrite, but an upgrade.
+While traditional SEO focuses on keywords and algorithms, Generative Engine Optimization (GEO) focuses on LLM citation and RAG (Retrieval-Augmented Generation) compatibility.

 Traditional SEO helps you rank on Google by building authority (like earning backlinks) and targeting keywords.
 GEO does something similar but with a twist: it optimizes your content for AI’s eyes, not just Google’s algorithm.